wxsms/bilibili-video2mp3/README.md

 A tool to download all videos and convert to mp3 inside a video set of bilibili (also works for single video, of course).

-You will need node.js (recommended 16+) installed and ffmpeg in system path first.
+You will need node.js (recommended 16+) installed.

 ```
 npx bilibili-video2mp3 --url=https://www.bilibili.com/video/BV1yZ4y1X7v3